DilanRamirez/video-game-DilanRamirez-msp430/game/README.md

 The main idea of this game is to avoid all the moving bars, and touch the top of the playing field to win.
 A player has three lives.
 Every time the blue square touches a bar, the player looses a life.
-If the player touches tree times the moving bars, the player lost.
+If the player touches tree times the moving bars, the player loose.
 However, if the square touches the top of the playing field, the player wins.
-You will know when you win or loose beceause a new screen wil show up.
+You will know when you win or loose beceause a new screen will show up.

 ## Instructions
 To compile the code, load it in theMSP430, and start playing, open the shell by M-x shell and type